Sleep Technologist Certificate

 Because of NECC

-You will be well prepared to take the national certification exam and begin a career working in a variety of healthcare settings requiring sleep technologists.
+You will be well prepared to take a national certification exam and begin a career working in a variety of healthcare settings requiring sleep technologists.
 Upon completion of the program you can:

-- Take the Registered Polysomnography Technologist credentialing exam (RPSGT)
+- Take the Registered Sleep Technologist (RST) or the Registered Polysomnography Technologist (RPSGT) credentialing exam.

 It feels so good to help someone with a sleep issue like sleep apnea.
 You really feel like you’ve accomplished something.”